gtluu/timsconvert/README.md

 3. Select your dataset and parameters.
 4. Submit your run.

-### Nextflow Workflow
+### Setting Up Your Local Environment

-Similar to the web version, the Nextflow workflow for TIMSCONVERT only supports LC-TIMS-MS(/MS) data currently.
-This workflow should be run under Linux or Windows Subsystem for Linux (WSL) if using Windows 10.
+If you prefer to run TIMSCONVERT locally, you can set up an environment to do so.
+Please note that TIMSCONVERT should be run under Linux or Windows Subsystem for Linux (WSL) if using Windows 10.

 1. Download and install Anaconda.
 Follow the prompts to complete installation.
 Anaconda3-2021.11 is used as an example here.